alarm-redist/fifty-states/analyses/AL_cd_1990/doc_AL_cd_1990.md

 No manual pre-processing decisions were necessary.

 ## Simulation Notes
-We sample 18,000 districting plans for Alabama across 6 independent runs of the SMC algorithm.
+We sample 15,000 districting plans for Alabama across 5 independent runs of the SMC algorithm.
-We then thinned the number of samples to 6,000.
+We then thinned the number of samples to 5,000.
-No special techniques were needed to produce the sample.